yandex/porto/porto.md

 # DESCRIPTION

-Porto is a yet another linux container management system, developed by Yandex.
+Porto is a yet another Linux container management system, developed by Yandex.

 The main goal is providing single entry point for several Linux subsystems such as cgroups, namespaces, mounts, networking, etc.
+Porto is intended to be a base for large infrastructure projects.

 ## Key Features
-* **Nested virtualization**   - containers could be put into containers
+* **Nested containers**       - containers could be put into containers
-* **Unified access**          - containers could use porto service too
+* **Nested virtualizaion**    - containers could use porto service too
 * **Flexible configuration**  - all container parameters are optional
 * **Reliable service**        - porto upgrades without restarting containers

 Container management software build on top of porto could be transparently enclosed inside porto container.

-Porto provides a protobuf interface via an **unix(7)** socket /run/portod.socket.
+Porto provides a protobuf interface via an unix socket /run/portod.socket.

 Command line tool **portoctl** and C++, Python and Go APIs are included.